 Modules on a pack may lean or shift on a pallet during shipping.
-It is recommended to unload shifted packs one at a time.
+Shifted packs must be unloaded one at a time.
 Do not unload or lift stacked packs from the short side.
-If any damage is observed, use the Delivery Note to document affected pallets and contact technicalsupport@firstsolar.com.
+If any damage is observed, use the Delivery Note to document affected packs and contact technicalsupport@firstsolar.com.